Jagged Alliance (video game): Nintendo DS version

 On 26 August 2008, Empire Interactive announced that a Nintendo DS version was in development by Strategy First Inc. and Cypron Studios.
 The game was originally announced for release on 17 February 2009, but was later pushed back to 5 May 2009 in America, and 26 June 2009 in Europe.

 The game differs in many ways from the DOS version.
 Graphics have a smaller scale and a very different texture on the sector maps.
 There are completely new music tracks and improved cinematic cutscenes.
 Features removed include item repairs, item conditions, bandage points, moving backwards, door manipulation closeups and deadly eels in the water.

 Reception

 Jagged Alliance was a commercial success.
 According to William R. Trotter of PC Gamer US, "JA won plaudits from the critics and became the best-selling non-Wizardry title in Sirtech's history."
 That magazine's Marc Saltzman similarly noted that Jagged Alliance "sold reasonably well" and received critical acclaim.

 Next Generation reviewed the PC version of the game, and stated "don't expect a deep roleplaying experience from this one – but if you're looking for an entertaining mix of RPG and strategy, grab it."
+Rating the game four stars out of four, PC Magazine said that "Jagged Alliance serves up a unique blend of gaming elements that combine to form one of the most enjoyably addictive games to hit the shelves in a long, long time".

 The editors of Computer Games Strategy Plus named Jagged Alliance the best turn-based strategy game of 1995, tied with Heroes of Might and Magic: A Strategic Quest.
 In 1996, Computer Gaming World declared Jagged Alliance the 114th best computer game ever released.